Read This First

 Prompt 1: Which universities around the world are considered to have quality philosophy departments?
 Provide an extensive list.

-The central claim is this: Universities with quality philosophy departments are spread across the globe, reflecting a diverse range of intellectual traditions and strengths.
+In plain terms: Universities with quality philosophy departments are spread across the globe, reflecting a diverse range of intellectual traditions and strengths.

-The added editorial insight is that a map is an argument about importance.
+A map is an argument about importance.
 What it puts at the center, what it treats as derivative, and what it leaves unstable all shape how Philosophy: Higher Education will be understood.

 Columbia University (New York City) Harvard University (Cambridge, Massachusetts) Princeton University (Princeton, New Jersey) Yale University (New Haven, Connecticut) New York University (New York City) University of Pittsburgh (Pittsburgh, Pennsylvania) University of California, Berkeley (Berkeley, California) University of Southern California (Los Angeles, California) The University of Chicago (Chicago, Illinois) Brown University (Providence, Rhode Island) Massachusetts Institute of Technology (Cambridge, Massachusetts) Rutgers University–New Brunswick (New Brunswick, New Jersey) University of Notre Dame (Notre Dame, Indiana) Stanford University (Stanford, California) Duke University (Durham, North Carolina) Johns Hopkins University (Baltimore, Maryland) Northwestern University (Evanston, Illinois) Washington University in St. Louis (St. Louis, Missouri) Georgetown University (Washington, D.C.)
 University of Pennsylvania (Philadelphia, Pennsylvania) Cornell University (Ithaca, New York)